PRISBteam/PCC_Processing_Design/README.md

 <li> E. N. Borodin, A. P. Jivkov, 2019.
 Evolution of triple junctions’ network during severe plastic deformation of copper alloys – a discrete stochastic modelling.
 Philosophical Magazine 100(4), 467-485. doi: 10.1080/14786435.2019.1695071. </li>
 <li> E.N.
 Borodin, A.P.
 Jivkov, A.G.
 Sheinerman, M.Yu.
 Gutkin, 2021.
 Optimisation of rGO-enriched nanoceramics by combinatorial analysis.
 Materials & Design 212, 110191. doi: 10.1016/j.matdes.2021.110191. </li>
 </ol>
 In this Technical Guidance, only the architecture of the code and practical guidance for its effective use with examples are provided.
-Much other related stuff, including already created PCCs with the corresponding discrete space tessellations are presented on the  <a href="http://materia.team"> Materia</a> software project.
+Much other related stuff, including already created PCCs with the corresponding discrete space tessellations are presented on the  <a href="http://materia.team" target="_blank"> Materia</a> software project.
 </p>

 <h2>A few necessary definitions</h2>